 In The Oregonian, Haberman reported on a more positive development regarding MLK Boulevard in Portland.

 People oppose change.
-There's a fuss, then people get over it.
+They fuss, then mostly, get over it.
 Time heals all wounds.
 And, as Groucho Marx once said, time also "wounds all heels."

 Does it really?
 Does it wound heels who oppose giving posthumous honours to those who promote positive social change?
 If not, maybe it should.